leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 Even though most companies operate within fixed time windows, the time available to complete a delivery is never the same.

-It can vary drastically from industry to industry.
-For example, a schedule for a [**restaurant food delivery**](https://elogii.com/blog/delivery-management-software-for-restaurants-dark-kitchens/) is different from a [**beverage delivery**](https://elogii.com/blog/how-to-optimize-beverage-delivery-in-2020/).
-And both are quite different from [**managing field service operations**](https://elogii.com/blog/how-do-you-successfully-manage-your-field-service-using-software/).
+**It can vary drastically from industry to industry.**

+For example, a schedule for a [**restaurant food delivery**](https://elogii.com/blog/delivery-management-software-for-restaurants-dark-kitchens/ "restaurant food delivery management software") is different from a [**beverage delivery**](https://elogii.com/blog/how-to-optimize-beverage-delivery-in-2020/ "how to optimize beverage delivery").

+And both are quite different from managing field service operations.

-But it also varies a lot through different times of the week, month, or year.
+**But it also varies a lot through different times of the week, month, or year.**

 For example, demand can spike around Christmas and dwindle during the summer holiday season.

-A good schedule also depends on the rota, or how much staff you have on hand.
+**A good schedule also depends on the rota, or how much staff you have on hand.**

 So, you will also have to factor in work breaks, shifts, time off, and absence when determining how much time is available to you.

 But a good rota is more than just having access to enough people.

-It’s also about having the right level of staff to fill key roles necessary for meeting the essential needs of your delivery service.
+It’s also about having **the right level of staff to fill key roles** necessary for meeting the essential needs of your delivery service.

 And for that, you have to strike the right balance to make sure the quality of your service doesn’t drop during peak delivery time while ensuring payroll doesn’t affect the budget during slower spells.

-Additionally, you will have to factor in how much it takes to complete a delivery.
+Additionally, you will have to factor in **how much it takes to complete a delivery**.

 Of course, this number can vary.

-But if you calculate the average time per delivery you can have a rough estimate of how many deliveries your drivers can complete per route.
+But if you calculate the **average time per delivery** you can have a rough estimate of how many deliveries your drivers can complete per route.

 Once you have all of this information, and you know how much time you have available per day, you can start scheduling deliveries.

 ## Schedule tasks based on the priority of each order

 No order is the same.

 That’s because no customer is the same.

 And if you want to create the best delivery schedule, you need to set the priority for every order.

 Think of it like a doctor using triage to determine which patient to treat first.

 The seriousness of the injury or illness tells the doctor which patients have high priority needs, and which patients can wait for treatment.

 And this helps him to use his time efficiently so he can treat all of his patients.

 The same logic applies when managing delivery schedules.

-If you set the priority from highest to lowest for each order, you can plan better schedules because you know which deliveries come first.
+**If you set the priority from highest to lowest for each order, you can plan better schedules because you know which deliveries come first.**

 To prioritize orders, take a look at your service offer.

 You probably have a few different options besides the standard delivery.
 In most cases, the type of delivery will tell you which one to schedule first.

 For example, this is one way to do it:

-1\. [**Same-day delivery**](https://elogii.com/blog/how-to-offer-same-day-delivery-using-delivery-management-software/) (because it is the fastest)
+1\. [**Same-day delivery**](https://elogii.com/blog/how-to-offer-same-day-delivery-using-delivery-management-software/ "same day delivery and delivery management software") (because it is the fastest)

-2\.
-International delivery (because it takes the longest to complete)
+2\. **International delivery** (because it takes the longest to complete)

-3\.
-Standard delivery
+3\. **Standard delivery**

-4\.
-7-day free delivery (because you schedule them once per week)
+4\. **7-day free delivery** (because you schedule them once per week)

 On the other hand, if a specific customer has made an order or you have to deliver a more valuable product, then you can also use these factors to prioritize these deliveries in your schedule.